We Design

 The Mosaic office's open office design seamlessly integrated spaces dedicated to concentration, teamwork, and innovative idea generation.
 Working closely with the client, the design team gained a deep understanding of the company's mission, goals, and operational procedures.
 They adeptly incorporated various workspace layouts that fostered and harmonized with the critical elements conducive to enhancing productivity.
 Moreover, with the office's early beginnings in mind, the design team strived to include adaptable features capable of evolving alongside the company's expansion.
 The design encompassed numerous meeting and collaborative zones, open office seating, a staff pantry, and dedicated focus rooms.

 EDG was crucial in providing interior design services for a substantial 25,000-square-foot office project.
 The process started by closely collaborating with the client to identify the most suitable space that aligns with their requirements.
 EDG visited multiple properties, produced preliminary plans to assess seating capacity, and did preliminary pricing exercises to understand project feasibility.
 Additionally, they liaised with the property owner to gain insights into the unique challenges associated with each space.
-Considering that the client was a trading company, the program encompassed a comprehensive range of areas, including office spaces, open offices to foster collaboration, dedicated collaborative spaces, a vibrant cafe, and a well-equipped food service kitchen.
+Considering that the client was a trading company, the program encompassed a comprehensive range of areas, including office spaces, open offices to foster collaboration, dedicated collaborative spaces, a vibrant café, and a well-equipped food service kitchen.
 EDG’s involvement throughout the process ensured that the design explicitly catered to the client’s needs, resulting in a harmonious and functional workspace.

 Stonewall National Monument Visitor Center